-an Air Quality CEMP in relation to the carrying out of the developments described in Part 3 of the Airport Plan.
+an Air Quality CEMP in relation to the carrying out of the developments which are part of the Airport Stage 1 Development.

 - (3) The criteria for approval of the Air Quality CEMP are that an Approver is satisfied that: - (a) in preparing the Air Quality CEMP, the Site Occupier has taken into account Table 28-10 in Chapter 28 of the EIS; and - (b) the Air Quality CEMP complies with Table 28-11 in Chapter 28 of the EIS, and is otherwise appropriate.